go-gitea/gitea/docs/content/doc/packages/generic.en-us.md

 # Generic Packages Repository

-Publish generic files, like release binaries or other output, in your project’s Package Registry.
+Publish generic files, like release binaries or other output, for your user or organization.

 **Table of Contents**